Nationalist faction (Spanish Civil War): Carlists

 The Carlists were monarchists and ardent ultratraditionalist Catholics who sought the installation of Carlist Pretender Francisco Javier de Borbón as King of Spain.
 The Carlists were anti-republican, anti-democratic and staunchly anti-socialist.
 The Carlists were so anti-socialist that they opposed both Hitler and Mussolini because of their socialist tendencies.
 The Carlists were led by Manuel Fal Condé and held their main base of support in Navarre.
 The Carlists along with the Falange were the original supporters of the military coup d'état against the republic.
-The Carlists held a long history of violent opposition to Spanish liberalism, stemming back to 1833 when they launched a six-year civil war against the reformist regency of María Cristina de las dos Sicilias.
+The Carlists held a long history of violent opposition to Spanish liberalism, dating back to 1833 when they launched a six-year civil war against the reformist regency of María Cristina de las dos Sicilias.
 The Carlists were strongly intransigent to any coalition with other movements, even believing that no non-Carlist could have honest intentions.

 During the war, the Carlists' militia, the Requetés reached a peak of 42,000 recruits but by the end of hostilities in April 1939 their overall strength had been reduced to 23,000.
 The Carlists contributed some of the Nationalists' most effective shock troops during the war.